flowtoolz/Flowlist/Service/article.md

 Because they are so rigid, conventional task managers are really bad at capturing thoughts, brainstorming, developing ideas through "live thinking" or iterating over tasks and projects over time.

-I need to keep the structure of captured items in line with reality.
+I need to evolve the structure of captured items to keep them in line with reality.
 I need a tool that supports an agile (i.e. realistic) way of thinking, working and living.
-That means, it must allow to freely mould the hierarchy of captured items: Group items together, Add sub items "into" an item, Move items to a whole different level, and so forth.
+That means, it must allow to freely mould the item hierarchy: Group items together, add sub items "into" an item, move items to a whole different level, and so forth.

 So a year ago, I prototyped a novel kind of task manager and named it "Flowlist".
 And I've been happily using it every day since.
 This year, I decided to turn Flowlist into much more and make it available to you.
 More is to come at [flowlistapp.com](http://flowlistapp.com).